 You have a variety of fashion courses to choose from ranging from fashion media to fashion communication and promotion.
 Each of the degrees delve deeper into the industry and cover the business aspect of the field.

-While BA (HONS) Fashion Management & Marketing will help you polish your PR and marketing strategy, Global Master of Business & Management will give you an understanding of business management from a global context.
+While BA Fashion Management & Marketing will help you polish your PR and marketing strategy, MA Fashion Business and Management will give you an understanding of business management from a global context.

-Interested students can find out more about LCCA at the open days which are currently being held virtually.
+Interested students can find out more about LCCA at our open days.
 Click on the links above to learn more!

 A personal relationship